andracs/bridging-sustainability/manuscript/1-Introduction-to-sustainability.md

 With the help of scientists who continuously monitor global climate change, a number of actions are underway globally that aim to change the trend to something more sustainable ([Science Based Targets initiative](https://sciencebasedtargets.org/)).
 But we will need every effort.
 That's why it's important that we incorporate sustainability into all our activities - including digital ones.

 {id: digital-transformation}
-### People in information tehcnology and digital services are both the baddies and the goodies 📡
+### People in information tehcnology and digital services are both the villains and the heros 📡

 Information technology and digital transformation surprise us every day with its latest inventions, opportunities and challenges, shedding light on new aspects of our everyday lives - and our existence.